MartinMikkelsen/MartinMikkelsen.github.io/content/about/_index.md

 ## Teaching

+#### University of Copenhagen

+- Machine learning A, Department of Computer Science, Fall 2024
-- Machine Learning, Department of Computer Science, University of Copenhagen
+- Machine learning A, Department of Computer Science, Fall 2025

+#### Aarhus University

-- Special Relativity and Astrophysics, Department of Physics and Astronomy, Aarhus University
+- Special Relativity and Astrophysics, Department of Physics and Astronomy

+## Supervision of Students

+- Efficient quantized tensor train representations of images, M.Sc. thesis Youya Xu